 No, the total gross annual household income may not exceed the maximum limit.

-Mobile homes and co-ops are not eligible for the Housing Rehabilitation Program since the land underneath the unit is not owned.
+Mobile homes and co-ops are not eligible for the Green Housing Rehabilitation Program since the land underneath the unit is not owned.
 However, these units may be eligible for minor assistance through The Emergency Repair Program.

 Improvements that are defined as unnecessary cosmetic repairs, luxury items or fixtures that are not permanently affixed to the property, including but not limited to: additions, pools, fireplaces, landscaping, washers, dryers and microwaves.

 You may contact the Community Assistance Office at 480-312-7156 to request a Green Housing Rehabilitation information package.
 Complete the application and income questionnaire and return the packet to: Paiute Neighborhood Center, Community Assistance Office, 6535 E. Osborn Rd., Bldg.
 8, Scottsdale, AZ 85251.

 When your application and income questionnaire is received your name will be placed on the waiting list.
 An income interview for eligibility will be scheduled when your name approaches the top of the waiting list.

 You may be placed at the top of the waiting if you have an urgent medical situation in which immediate improvements are required.
 Proof of a medical priority shall be obtained through a doctor's letter specifying the type of medical emergency threatening the occupants' health and how the specific improvements will benefit this condition.

 You may also be placed at the top of the waiting list if you will be funding a portion of the rehabilitation through a privately financed home improvement loan.
 A letter from a private lender shall be submitted with your application, indicating the amount of loan fund you will be receiving for the rehabilitation contract.